greggman/webgl-lint/README.md

   zero matrix.
 If you have a reason a matrix needs to be all zeros you may want to turn this off.

+* `failUndefinedUniforms`: (default: false)

+  WebGL by default returns `null` when you call `gl.getUniformLocation` for a uniform that does not exist.
+It then silently ignores calling `gl.uniformXXX` if the location is `null`.
+This is great when you're editing a shader in that if you remove a uniform from the shader your code will keep working.
+For example if you go to the bottom of your fragment shader and add `gl_FragColor = vec4(1, 0, 0, 1);` just as a sanity check all the uniforms in your fragment shader will be optimized out.
+If WebGL suddenly issues errors trying to set those it would be much more frustrating to debug.
+Conversely though, if you have a typo, for example you want to look up the location of `'color'` and you type `gl.getUniformLocation(prg, 'colour')` you'll get no error and it will likely take you a while to find your typo.

+  So, by default webgl-lint only prints a warning.
+You can make throw by setting `failUndefinedUniforms` to `true`.

+* `warnUndefinedUniforms`: (default: true)

+  See `failUndefinedUniforms`.
+Setting this to false turns off warnings about undefined uniforms.

 * `ignoreUniforms`: (default: [])

   Lets out configure certain uniforms not to be checked.
 This why you can turn